 We are an internally managed, non-diversified closed-end investment company that has elected to be regulated as a BDC under the 1940 Act.
-We originate, structure and invest in senior secured term loans, mezzanine debt and selected equity securities in primarily privately-held middle market companies.
+We originate, structure and invest in senior secured term loans, mezzanine debt and selected equity securities primarily in privately-held middle market companies.
 We define the middle market as comprising companies with EBITDA of \$10 million to \$50 million and/or total debt of \$25 million to \$150 million.
 In addition to our middle market investment business, our wholly-owned portfolio company, Katonah Debt Advisors, manages CLO Funds that invest in broadly syndicated loans, high-yield bonds and other corporate credit instruments.
 We acquired Katonah Debt Advisors and certain related assets prior to our initial public offering from affiliates of Kohlberg & Co., a leading private equity firm focused on middle market investing.
-As of December 31, 2007, Katonah Debt Advisors had approximately \$2.1 billion of assets under management.
+As of December 31, 2008, Katonah Debt Advisors had approximately \$2.1 billion of assets under management.

-Our investment objective is to generate current income and capital appreciation from the investments made by our middle market investment business in senior secured first and second lien term loans, mezzanine debt and selected equity investments primarily in privately-held middle market companies.
-We also expect to continue to receive distributions of recurring fee income and to generate capital appreciation from our investment in the asset management business of Katonah Debt Advisors.
-Our investment portfolio as well as the investment portfolios of the CLO Funds in which we have invested and the investment portfolios of the CLO Funds managed by Katonah Debt Advisors consist exclusively of credit instruments and other securities issued by corporations and do not include any asset backed securities secured by commercial mortgages, residential mortgages or other consumer borrowings.
+Our investment objective is to generate current income and capital appreciation from our investments.
+In the current economic environment, capital appreciation is difficult to achieve due to real or perceived credit concerns, illiquidity in the market and the resulting impact on fair values.
+However, we believe our longer-term investment horizon and quality of assets will allow us to generate current income and capital appreciation on discounted assets as they amortize and repay at par.
+We also expect to receive distributions of recurring fee income and, if debt markets stabilize and recover, to generate capital appreciation from our investment in the asset management business of Katonah Debt Advisors.
+Our investment portfolio as well as the investment portfolios of the CLO Funds in which we have invested and the investment portfolios of the CLO Funds managed by Katonah Debt Advisors consist exclusively of credit instruments and other securities issued by companies and do not include any asset backed securities secured by commercial mortgages, residential mortgages or other consumer borrowings.

-As of December 31, 2007, we had total secured term loan, mezzanine debt, bond and equity investments of approximately \$415 million, total investments in CLO Fund securities managed by our wholly-owned portfolio company Katonah Debt Advisors and three other asset managers of approximately \$31 million, and total investment in 100% of Katonah Debt Advisors' asset management company of approximately \$59 million
+As of December 31, 2008, we had total secured term loan, mezzanine debt, bond and equity investments of approximately \$389 million, total investments in CLO Fund securities managed by our wholly-owned portfolio company Katonah Debt Advisors and three other asset managers of approximately \$57 million, and total investment in 100% of Katonah Debt Advisors' asset management company of approximately \$55 million.

-As of December 31, 2007, we had a portfolio of investment securities that included first and second lien secured loans.
+As of December 31, 2008, we had a portfolio of investment securities that included first and second lien secured loans.
 Our investments generally averaged between \$1 million to \$10 million, although particular investments may be larger or smaller.
 The size of individual investments will vary according to their priority in a company's capital structure, with larger investments in more secure positions in an effort to maximize capital preservation.
 We expect that the size of our investments and maturity dates will vary as follows: